Arun-kc/novicebot/README.md

       <img align="right" height=150rem width=150rem alt="Status: 🚀 In progress 🚀" src="https://media.giphy.com/media/YnvdzzjwKpgW9gAHq4/giphy.gif" />

 </p>
 Zoro is a free and opensource discord bot who's main object is to entertain its users.
-He's still in his infancy stage equipped with some fund and basic moderation commands.
+He's still in his infancy stage equipped with some fun and basic moderation commands.
 <br><br>
 😊 Show some ❤️ by giving a star! ⭐
 <br><br>